staralgorithem/Astro-M/README.md

-# Astro-M
+# Astro-Mind
-An AI Assistant to help the students attend in the ARSSDC and writing the best proposal using the RFP fine tuned AI model.
+An AI Assistant to help the students attend the ARSSDC and write the best proposal using the RFP fine-tuned AI model.